The Ultimate Ignition Poker Review

 There’s no question that Ignition Poker is in the top 2 in terms of tournaments at US-facing sites, with their only competition being America’s Cardroom.

-After spending some time speficially evaluating their tournaments, however, I’ve found myself greatly preferring Ignition.
+After spending some time specifically evaluating their tournaments, however, I’ve found myself greatly preferring Ignition.

-Here’s why I like them better than ACR:
+Here’s why I like the tournament fields at Ignition better than ACR:

 - More events per hour, averaging 10+ during peak hours

 - More players, with everyday guarantees drawing 500-600

 They had me at the lack of rebuys

 A quick note on rebuys/add-ons just in case they’re as detestable to you as they are to me: Rejoice!
 Ignition Poker seems to agree.

 Whereas many poker sites are embracing the trends of eternal late registration and nearly unlimited get out of jail free card rebuys, Ignition Poker offers very few events with rebuys.